West Virginia Code

 (2) Provide a statement detailing which exemption applies and the circumstances justifying the exemption.

-(b) Notwithstanding section eight and ten and except as provided in section nine of this article, the Legislature finds that a need exists and these health services are exempt from the certificate of need process:
+(b) Notwithstanding §16-2D-8 of this code and §16-2D-10 of this code and except as provided in §16-2D-9 of this code, the Legislature finds that a need exists and these health services are exempt from the certificate of need process:

 (i) Affect the charges of the facility for the provision of medical or other patient care services other than the services which are included in the research;